Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Set the expiration time point for the cache, parameters as follows:
+Set the expiration timestamp for the cache, parameters are as follows:

 Parameter |